JereKuusela/valheim-expand_world/publish/README.md

 - biome: Identifier for this biome.
 This is used in the other files.
 - name: Display name.
 Required for new biomes.
 - terrain: Identifier of the base biome.
 Determines which terrain algorithm to use.
 Required for new biomes.
+- nature: Identifier of the base biome.
+Determines which plants can grow here, whether bees are happy and foot steps.
+If not given, uses the terrain value.
 - altitudeDelta: Flat increase/decrease to the terrain altitude.
 See Altitude section for more info.
 - altitudeMultiplier: Multiplier to the terrain altitude (relative to the water level).
 - forestMultiplier: Multiplier to the global forest multiplier.
 Using this requires an extra biome check which will lower the performance.